Customer Services

 General Guidance On Applications For Reasonable Adjustments Or Special Consideration

 • Specify for how long such adjustments have been made for the candidate.
-If none have been made put ‘NONE’.
+If none have been made put ‘none’.

-• Enclose copies of current (e.g provided within the previous two years) medical/psychological evidence from a competent person to support the application.
-(A competent person is defined as a Medical Doctor, Chartered Psychologist or a Full/Affiliated Member of the Association of Educational Psychologists or person of similar professional and relevant standing.)
+• Enclose copies of current (e.g. provided within the previous two years) medical/psychological evidence from a competent person to support the application.
+(A competent person is defined as a Medical Doctor, Chartered Psychologist or a full/affiliated Member of the Association of Educational Psychologists or person of similar professional and relevant standing.)

 Aegrotat Awards